The Very Best Navy Bean Soup

 Next, dump the rinsed beans into a pot and cover with about two inches of water for soaking.
 Remember that the beans will swell as they soak, so be sure your pot is large enough for the amount of beans you’re using.

-If you think ahead (which I rarely do), you can put the beans in the pot with the water before you go to bed and let them soak overnight, or for at least eight hours.
+If you think ahead (which I rarely do), you can put the beans in the pot with the water before you go to bed and let them soak overnight, or you can start them in the morning as long as you soak them for at least eight hours.

 Get your FREE Simple Decluttering Cheatsheet!